 A better option, though, is to install software on your computers, smartphones, and tablets to send a report of your Internet use to your partner.
-Covenant Eyes tracks the websites you visit and the search terms you use and compiles them into an easy-to-read report.
-That way your partner can see specific sites you've visited, as well as when you visited them.
+Covenant Eyes tracks your Internet usage by taking regular screenshots of your devices and compiling a sampling of those images into a report.
+Screen Accountability provides more holistic insight into what we actually look at on our screens.
 For some of us, just knowing that someone else will see where we go online is enough of a deterrent to stop us from going to porn in the first place.

-Learn more about Internet Accountability and sign up at
+Learn more about Screen Accountability and sign up at